choojun/choojun.github.io/wsl_pyspark.md

 1. Spark SQL is a module in Apache Spark that provides a relational interface to work with structured data using SQL-based operations in Spark through either JDBC/ODBC connectors, a built-in interactive Hive console, or Spark SQL API.
 This practical
 2. Read more from URLs https://jupyter.org , https://en.wikipedia.org/wiki/Project_Jupyter and https://spark.apache.org/docs/latest/sql-programming-guide.html

-3. Login as hduser, and install the Jupyter notebook, PySpark (tested 3.5.0) and PyArrow packages
+3. Login as hduser, and install the Jupyter notebook, PySpark and PyArrow packages
 ~~~bash
 $ cd ~
 $ pip3 install jupyter